 Update #1: The print table is a lot more stable now, thanks to the pre-tensioned guide blocks.
 It’s still not super rigid but seems OK for the job.
 The remaining wobble might originate from the design again.
 The top plate that attaches to the z-screw should keep the arms stiff and in place.
 The print surface is 6mm thick but only mounted using three screws.
 The design allows for the print-bed to slightly shift, which partly leads to the described wobble effect in XY-direction.
 Some additional stiffeners in X-configuration mounted further upfront should finally minimize the movement.

 Replacing the stock E3D v6 fan with a Noctua one made a massive difference.
-The radial part cooling fan does a good job at cooling and producing air pressure, however it vibrates a lot at max RPM.
+The radial part cooling fan does a good job at cooling and producing air pressure however, it vibrates a lot at max RPM.
 The good thing is that ~40-50% fan speed seems to be enough for PLA.

 Most gantry movements are quiet.
-However there are some vibrations when it’s moving in certain directions.
+However, there are some vibrations when it’s moving in certain directions.
 I checked everything but couldn’t identify the exact problem.
-My best guess is that either the bearing block or the gantry beam are the root cause.
+My best guess is that either the bearing block or the gantry beam is the root cause.
 The bearing block is not pre-tensioned, so it could be that the bearing balls are starting to vibrate during specific movements.
 My other guess is that due to the length and design of the gantry beam (three parts including extruded profile) hit some resonance frequency.
 I’ll try to re-align the two Y-Rails with a dial gauge and adjust the belt tension so it is “perfectly” equal on both belts.
 We’ll see how that changes the noise level.
 Big printers/structures always tend to be louder during operation than smaller ones.

 All in all, I am already very pleased with the noise level.
 I tested the printer within a closed kitchen cabinet and behind the closed kitchen door.
 The result is you can barely hear it.
-Only slightly when operated at speeds that hit the resonance frequency of my frame (~55mm/s).
+Only slightly when operated at speeds that hit the resonance frequency of my frame (~35mm/s).